 Alex/UGallery: At UGallery, we advertise through search engines (Google, Bing), social media channels, and online magazines.
 If a prospective client searches for an artist’s name or where to buy art online, a UGallery ad will appear in the search results.
 An online gallery also seeks placement in the press to bring more visitors to the site.
 Lastly, an online gallery typically has a robust email program to send marketing updates to its following – from new listings to promotions to blog content.
 Each online gallery has a different approach to marketing, but fundamentally they all invest in bringing new clients to their site every day.

 Nicolas/Artmajeur: Artmajeur has developed a lot of tools for artists to help them sell their art.
 Our platform is available in 12 languages, and we can see from our statistics that artists and collectors appreciate and use the platform in their mother tongue for buying art.
 We also offer a lot of services free or charged to help them promote their art.
-We have created the possibility to follow an artist, comment his pictures, everybody can create its own collection with the art he or she love and share the artworks you love on social media.
-One of our biggest goal is to make art more accessible to everybody thanks to the internet and help all artists to sell and promote their art.
+We have created the possibility to follow an artist and comment on their pictures.
+Everybody can create their own collection with the art they love and share the artworks they love on social media.
+One of our biggest goals is to make art more accessible to everybody thanks to the internet, and help all artists to sell and promote their art.

 Think of an online gallery as a business partner.
 They want to succeed, and have developed tools and put a lot of money into play to make sure that happens.
 That means your success is their success.
 Doing your research based on the factors and advice you’ve learned in this post will go a long way toward ensuring a measure of success with an online gallery.
 The biggest gripe we hear from artists is that they sign up for one of these sites and don’t get any sales.
 Remember, at the end of the day it’s still up to you to spend time promoting your work and making sure it gets seen by your target audience.
 Creating your own website, blogging, building an email list, sending out a newsletter, and consistently posting to social media will not only help your business succeed overall, but will also ensure you get sales on third-party sites as well.